Toriel: Development

 Toriel was created by Toby Fox, the creator of Undertale, as one of its characters, receiving assistance from artist Temmie Chang.
 During the development of Undertales battle system, Toriel was envisioned as "some kind of overprotective humanoid goddess," who was inspired by the character Myria from Breath of Fire III.
-Killing Toriel was originally mandatory to progress; however, while writing the dialogue, Fox felt that killing being the only option was wrong, which lead to him introducing the ability to spare monsters.
+Killing Toriel was originally mandatory to progress; however, while writing the dialogue, Toby Fox felt that killing being the only option was wrong, which lead to him introducing the ability to spare monsters.
 Toriel was envisioned by Fox as a "tutorial person that can't stand to see you leave".
 She was a "direct reaction to the absence or diminishment of mother characters in RPGs," as well as being a mockery of "aggressive tutorials," such as her literally holding the player character's hand through a puzzle.

 Her initial design did not have horns, but Fox changed this due to the resemblance to the Mimiga from Cave Story, though he felt that he must have been partially inspired by them.
 Toriel's overworld sprites were designed by Temmie, though they went through several iterations.
 When looking for an artist to design Toriel's Steam trading card art, Fox wanted artist Charlie Davis to do it, having wanted to see them draw Toriel in their "signature style."
 Charlie jokingly commented that, when playing the Undertale demo, the only criticism they had is that the player should have been able to stay with Toriel.
 They noted that this wouldn't work with the narrative, but that Toriel had become unforgettable to them and appreciated the opportunity to draw her.

 When designing the adult form of Toriel's son, Asriel, Toby was inspired by an "evil Toriel" design he made for a visual effects testing program.
 He did not know why he made the design, but wanted to do something similar in the actual game.
 Undertale features a truncated harder difficulty; while the game ends during Toriel's battle, Fox originally intended for it to end with Toriel hugging the human before suplexing them into the ground.
 Toriel's theme, "Fallen Down," was originally composed for an EarthBound soundfont collaboration album.
 It was conceived as a Game Over theme inspired by The Legend of Zelda.
 When localizing Undertale into Japanese, the game had to have changes to character dialogue and its construction.
 Toriel uses polite language and feminine endings in her speech, as well as putting an "O" in front of nouns to make them sound more polite.
 Writer Maria Christina Jørstad drew comparisons to teyodawa-kotoba and onna-kotoba, believing that this was chosen to reflect her motherly and mentor personality.